Dr David A. Lines

 PhD students currently supervised

-Greg Wells, 'John Hall's Little Book of Cures (1611-1635): A New Translation' (project in the Centre for the Study of the Renaissance; co-supervised with Claudia Stein, History).
+Greg Wells, ‘John Hall’s Little Book of Cures (ca. 1630–1635): A Critical Edition’ (project in the Centre for the Study of the Renaissance; co-supervised with Claudia Stein, History).

-Sara Miglietti, on Political theory and climatology in early modern Europe (project in the Centre for the Study of the Renaissance; co-supervised with Ingrid De Smet, French Studies).
+Sara Miglietti, ‘Mastering the Climate: Theories of Climatic Influence in the Early Colonial Age’ (project in the Centre for the Study of the Renaissance; co-supervised with Ingrid De Smet, French Studies).

 Giacomo Comiati, on the influence of Horace in sixteenth-century Italian poetry (co-supervised with Simon Gilson, Italian).

-Leila Zammar, on the Teatro Barberini in Rome and theatre in early seventeenth-century Italy (project in the Centre for the Study of the Renaissance; co-supervised with Margaret Shewring, Theatre Studies).
+Leila Zammar, ‘Seventeenth-Century Performances at the Barberini Palace and in the Lost Barberini Theatre, Rome’ (project in the Centre for the Study of the Renaissance; co-supervised with Margaret Shewring, Theatre Studies).

-Martina Piperno, on Leopardi's classicism (co-supervised with Fabio Camilletti, Italian).
+Martina Piperno, on Leopardi's classicism and contacts with the thought of Giambattista Vico (co-supervised with Fabio Camilletti, Italian).

 Tel: 024 76 523 250